Bruce Highway: Upgrades

-The highway south of Cairns will see sections of the highway to the suburb of Edmonton become six lanes, with progressive dual-carriageway redevelopment of the highway to Gordonvale.

 To improve flood immunity of the highway south of Childers, a new and improved road alignment and a higher bridge over the Isis River were completed in September 2011.

 Between the Gateway Motorway and Caboolture, the highway has been widened to eight and six lanes since 2001, including the Dohles Rocks Road to Boundary Road section in October 2004, the Boundary Road to Uhlmann Road section in March 2007, and the latest section Uhlmann Road to Bribie Island Road in November 2009.
 Extension of the six lane section to Steve Irwin Way is proposed to commence in 2020.

 A new interchange has been built at the notorious intersection of Roys Road at Beerwah.
 It also connects to the nearby Bells Creek Road, eliminating another dangerous intersection.
-This follows a similar situation at Buchanans Road in Morayfield, the intersection of which was replaced by an interchange in November 1996.

-The Pumicestone Road interchange has also undergone a redesign, replacing the original low-level bridge and ramps constructed in October 1970.

 The Nambour-Bli Bli Road interchange was upgraded in 1998 from a half-diamond to a dumbbell.
 The old interchange had lasted just 8 years.
 Later on, the entire Nambour Bypass went through a process of rehabilitation due to the extremely rough surface and dangerous pothole appearances during wet weather.
 This work was completed in 2009.

 As of 2020 Sections A, B & C of the joint State and Federal funded 61 km Cooroy to Curra upgrade of the highway are open.
-Early works for Section D has commenced.
-When completed, the Cooroy to Curra upgrade will bypass the town of Gympie and a predominantly two lane section will be replaced with a four lane dual-carriageway.
+The final part of the upgrade, Section D, which provides a motorway-standard bypass of Gympie, opened in October 2024.